 Benefits to part-time unemployed workers can also be viewed as an in-work benefit that boosts incentives to move from unemployment to employment.
 For example, in the US in the late 1980s and early 1990s, raising the earnings ceiling for unemployment benefits eligibility shortened unemployment spells and increased the probability of getting a part-time job .
 The transition rates from full-time unemployment to part-time unemployment rose for workers early in their unemployment spell, suggesting that part-time benefits could reduce the risk of long-term unemployment.
 However, although providing unemployment benefits to part-time workers improves incentives for unemployed workers to accept part-time employment, these benefits also reduced incentives to move on to full-time employment.

-Most of the recent empirical evidence is on the Nordic countries.
-These studies employ a timing-of-events approach to separate the causal effects from the selection effects into part-time unemployment.
+There is a growing literature on part-time benefits.
+Many European studies employ a timing-of-events approach to control for the selection effects into part-time unemployment.
 In general, fully unemployed workers differ from part-time unemployed workers.
 For example, some studies find evidence of a negative selection effect into part-time unemployment; fully unemployed workers move to full-time employment more quickly than part-time unemployed workers , .
-It seems that unemployed workers with good job prospects are less likely to accept part-time work than workers with worse prospects.
+Unemployed workers with good job prospects are less likely to accept part-time work than workers with worse prospects.
 In many countries, there is a wage penalty associated with part-time jobs.
 However, a recent Australian study finds a wage premium associated with part-time work once the study controls for differences among workers .
-Therefore, it is important to deal with these significant selection effects to be able to determine the causal effects of part-time unemployment insurance.
+Therefore, it is important to deal with selection effects to be able to determine the effects of part-time unemployment insurance.

 In contrast, a Danish study finds significant lock-in effects in part-time unemployment .
 The Danish system of unemployment benefits is more generous than the other systems studied.
 In Denmark, the transitions into full-time jobs decrease significantly right after entry into part-time jobs eligible for partial unemployment benefits.
-However, after the period of part-time unemployment, the transitions to full-time jobs increase, suggesting that part-time work makes unemployed workers more hirable.
+However, after the period of part-time unemployment, the transitions to full-time jobs increase, suggesting that part-time work makes unemployed workers more hireable.
 The results differ between groups.
-Providing benefits for part-time unemployed workers seems most helpful to young workers and immigrant workers, for whom it serves mainly as a stepping stone to full-time employment.
-For these workers, it is likely that such subsidized part-time work improves their human capital and strengthens their labor market networks, thus increasing their employment probabilities.
+Providing benefits for part-time unemployed workers seems most helpful to young workers and immigrant workers, for whom it serves mainly as a stepping stone to full-time employment and reduces unemployment spells.
 Workers who already have strong ties to the labor market gain less and experience the largest lock-in effects.

-These empirical studies suggest that providing unemployment benefits for part-time jobs creates a stepping stone to regular employment.
+These empirical studies suggest that providing unemployment benefits for part-time jobs can create a stepping stone to regular employment.
 Government spending on unemployment insurance may also fall when unemployed workers gain some earnings in the labor market.
 Unemployed workers who move into subsidized part-time jobs receive higher earnings, make smaller withdrawals from the unemployment insurance system, and may also receive lower means-tested benefit transfers.
 In addition, they contribute to production and pay higher taxes.
-However, providing benefits to part-time unemployed workers also seems to produce some negative effects in certain settings.
+However, providing benefits to part-time unemployed workers also seems to produce some negative effects for experienced workers, increases part-time unemployment, and could raise government spending.
 The nature of these effects depends on the context and how the incentives are designed.
-The exact rules and regulations for unemployment benefits for part-time unemployed workers matter.
+Thus, the exact rules and regulations for unemployment benefits for part-time unemployed workers matter.